The Best Blogging Platform To Make Money: 15 Free And Premium Platforms

 The Best Blogging Platforms to Make Money

-Here are 15 of the best blogging platforms for starting an online business and making an income.
+Here are 15 best blogging platforms for starting an online business and making an income.

 WordPress.org, or “The Real WordPress,” is one of the most commonly used blogging platforms.
-With over 64 million websites, most of the websites you’ve come across are most likely on WordPress.
+With over 64 million websites, most blogging sites and websites you’ve come across are likely built on WordPress.

 Now, wordpress.org shouldn't be confused with WordPress.com, which I will cover in a minute.
-WordPress.org is a self-hosted blogging platform that gives you a lot of freedom for use.
+WordPress.org is self-hosted and our pick for the best blogging platform, giving you a lot of freedom for use.

 For starters, you get access to many free themes to build your website, and you can also use premium themes or custom-built themes.

-What I love most about this self-hosted WordPress is how easy to set up.
-To build a website on WordPress, all you have to do is buy a domain name and a hosting plan, which you can get for as low as $2.75 annually.
+What I love most is that setting up a self hosted WordPress site is super easy.
+To build a website on WordPress, you simply select your own domain name and hosting provider, which you can get for as low as $2.75 annually.

-Another excellent feature with WordPress is its compatibility with plugins, software, and monetization programs.
-Whether you want to turn the site into a forum, an eCommerce store, a site for online courses, a niche site, or a subscription site, this platform can handle it.
+Another excellent feature of WordPress is its compatibility with plugins, software, and monetization programs.
+Whether you want to start a WordPress blog, a forum, an eCommerce store, a site for online courses, a niche site, or a subscription site, this platform can handle it.

-Yoast and Rankmath help you optimize your content for search engines, while Google Analytics lets you know what content your readers love.
+Yoast SEO or Rankmath are SEO tools that – you guessed it – help you with search engine optimization, while Google Analytics lets you know what content your readers love.
 Just access their plugin section, and you'll have an idea of the arsenal that's at your disposal.

-Unlike some of the platforms I'll review here, all the content you post on a WordPress blog belongs to you.
+Unlike some other blogging platforms to make money I'll review here, all the content you post on a WordPress blog belongs to you.
 No one is going to delete it or pull it down.
 However, you still need to follow general content policies to qualify for any genuine monetization platform.

 - Highly compatible